 Written by: Michelle Gomez, Staff Writer

-SFU is getting a poster collection which documents the past 40 years of Vancouver history.
+SFU has received a poster collection which documents the past 40 years of Vancouver history, mainly through event promotion posters.

-The school bought the posters from Perry Giguere, a Vancouverite who had spent the past four decades putting up posters for different organizations across the city.
+The poster collection belonged to Perry Giguere, a Vancouverite who spent the past four decades putting up posters for different organizations across the city.
 Each time Giguere put up a poster, he kept a copy to add to his collection.
 Over time, Giguere collected what he claimed was 150,000 posters.

 In an interview with The Peak, SFU special collections archivist Melanie Hardbattle explained that Giguere came to Vancouver in the mid-70s.
 He volunteered for the very first Vancouver Folk Music Festival, during which he was offered the side job of putting up posters for the event.
 From there, Giguere picked up jobs putting up posters for different events through word of mouth.
 His collection spans a large variety of festivals, organizations, bands, artists, dancers, protests, theatre, and benefits posters, among others.

 Hardbattle has been working with Giguere for the past few years, going through his posters in the basement of the Vancouver Tap Dance Society, a space which he rented for storage.
 In February 2018, Giguere formally agreed to give SFU all of his posters, mainly as a donation.
-A month later, he was diagnosed with amyotrophic lateral sclerosis (ALS) and passed away in July at the age of 67.
+Hardbattle noted that Giguere unfortunately passed away in July, at the age of 67.

-Over the few years that Hardbattle was working with Giguere before his diagnosis, SFU had obtained 1,400 posters, and acquired 5,000-10,000 from his house after.
+Over the few years that Hardbattle was working with Giguere SFU had obtained 1,400 posters, and has acquired 5,000-10,000 from his house since.
 While the final paperwork is not yet completed, Hardbattle estimates the university will end up with between 30,000 and 40,000 posters.

-While Hardbattle noted that the posters were mainly given to the university as a donation, she maintained that any monetary sum that SFU may have paid for the collection was confidential.
+While Hardbattle noted that the posters were mainly given to the university as a donation, she maintained that any monetary sum that SFU may have paid for the collection is confidential.

 Hardbattle explained that this collection is significant to SFU and to the community in general because “it captures, so comprehensively, the cultural, social, and political history of Vancouver over the last 40 years.